aitgcodes/litesoph-wiki/source/feature_and_implementations/workflow/laser_masking/laser_masking.rst

    :width: 800
    :alt: Laser_masking

 The Workflow for the Laser-masking is described below.
-As, masking feature is only available in GPAW, the **GS** parameters should be chosen accordingly.
-For example, PBE as Exchange Correaltion and lcao as Basis Type.
+As the feature is only available in GPAW, the **GS** parameters should be chosen accordingly.
+For example, PBE as Exchange Correlation and lcao as Basis Type.

 **1.** Start the workflow with ground state calculation.
 See :ref:`GS`